raj23manj/springBoot/jokesapp/README.md

       * ALL => DOES ALL of the above

     * LAZY & EAGER Loading (see from 111 to 115)
-      * Earger => there is a join query and mapped to parent and chile objects.
+      * Earger => there is a join query and mapped to parent and child objects.
 Json will be created automatically
       * https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion (jackson mapping)

     * MantToMany -> Section 14 -> associations